rongjiewang/BdBG/README.md

     python BdBG.py -d -i output -o input.dna

 ### License
-All the source code is licensed under the MIT license.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-For more information see the LICENSE file.

 ### Contact
 If you have any question, please contact the author rjwang.hit@gmail.com